supriya-2004/Vertical-Timeline/README.md

 ✔️ Smooth hover effects 🖱️
 ✔️ Easy to customize 🎨

-## 📂 Website Structure
+## 📂 Structure

-The website consists of a single-page layout designed to showcase events or milestones in an alternating vertical timeline:
+This vertical timeline consists of a single-page layout designed to showcase events or milestones in an alternating manner:

 1. **Home Page – Vertical Timeline Overview** (index.html)
    - Displays the entire timeline with alternating left-right alignment.